Morwenn/cpp-gray/_posts/2016-05-22-the-cpp-gray-c++-library.markdown

 `gray_code::value`; however there is currently no way to construct a `gray_code<unsigned>` directly from the bits of an `unsigned`. `gray_code::operator=` also transforms the passed `unsigned` into a Gray code instead of reinterpreting its bits.

+A `gray_code` can be initialized from an [`std::bitset`][bitset] of any size smaller than the number of digits of the underlying unsigned integer.
+Since bits *do* matter, this overload is useful to construct the Gray code directly from the expected bit vector.
+It is also possible to explicitly convert the Gray code to an `std::bitset`.

 Any `gray_code` specialization also handles `bool` values thanks to an interesting observation: `true` and `false` in C++ respectively have the binary representations \\( 0b1 \\) and \\( 0b0 \\), which also happen to be the binary representations